electrode-io/electrode/packages/electrode-archetype-react-app/README.md

 It accepts a single `options` object, with the following supported fields:

 -   `babelRegister` - Set to `false` to disable loading `babel-register`
-    -   `babel-register` is loaded by default only in babel-register app mode, and off in src/lib app mode.
 -   `cssModuleHook` - Set to `false` to disable loading [css-module-hook]
     -   If this is an object, then it's used as `options` for `cssModuleHook`
 -   `isomorphicExtendRequire` - Set to `false` to disable loading isomorphic-loader support